meltano/meltano/docs/src/docs/dev-tutorial.md

   - Password = `warehouse`
 - Click "Save Connection"

-Then, we'll ensure our models are valid so Meltano Analyze can properly generate queries for us:
+Then, we'll ensure our models are valid so Meltano UI can properly generate queries for us:
 - Click Model button (upper-left)
     - Every time you go to this page, the models are linted, synced, and the UI updates with an error if a model is invalid.
 Otherwise you'll see the "Passed" indicator meaning you're clear to analyze.